 The Future of Work

-How and where we work is already changing, thanks to exponential technologies like Artificial Intelligence and Robotics.
+How and where we work is already changing, thanks to exponential technologies like Robotics and Artificial Intelligence.

-But Virtual and Augmented Reality are taking the future workplace to an entirely new level.
+But Virtual Reality and Augmented Reality are taking the future workplace to an entirely new level.

 Virtual Reality Case Study: eXp Realty